stakater/IngressMonitorController/README.md

 ## Problem Statement

+How do I get notified if any of my services is down?

-We want to get notified in a slack channel & email if any of my services become unhealthy!
+We want to get notified in a slack channel & email if any of our services become unhealthy!

 We want to monitor ingresses in a kubernetes cluster via any uptime checker but the problem is to manually check for new ingresses / removed ingresses and add them to the checker or remove them.
 There isn't any out of the box solution for this as of now.